aragon/developer-portal/docs/osx/03-reference-guide/core/dao/DAO.md

 ####  error `TooManyActions`

-Thrown if action length is more than MAX_ACTIONS.
+Thrown if the action array length is larger than `MAX_ACTIONS`.

 ```solidity
 error TooManyActions()